ian-IBCIRL/IB-PP4-MVP/README.md

 https://stackoverflow.com/questions/43879330/djangounable-to-compare-the-logged-in-user-with-the-author-of-the-post

 No other bugs of note were found during development of the site.

-Several minor bugs were encountered due to small logic mistakes or unexpected scenarios These were found during the several rounds of testing and corrected.
+Several minor bugs were encountered due to small logic mistakes or unexpected scenarios.

+For example, I was missing enctype="multipart/form-data" in my form attributes for creating a post.
+So the form was not uploading the image selected by the user.
+Once that was in, all is well, and my users are no longer seeing placeholders.

+These were found during the several rounds of testing and corrected.

 There are no known bugs left in the site.